Medical Negligence Solicitors

 “The legal obligation to take reasonable care to avoid causing harm.
 Experienced Doctors, staff, and other health professionals all have a duty of care towards their patients: if they fall short of the expected standards of care they may be charged with negligence.”

 Of course, we have a good Health Service, and a very large percentage of people are treated well by Doctors, staff, and other specialist medical teams and experienced health professionals, but they are under pressure and stress all the time and unfortunately, accidents do happen.
 In the health sector mistakes are VERY visible and transparent to everyone not only experts.

 If you feel that you are a victim of negligent treatment and a lack of “Duty of Care” in the medical treatment or in hospital negligence or lack of rehabilitation that you have received, then call us now, your Medical negligence solicitors in Dublin Ireland on 01 5240606 to discuss your legal options for any claims.

-Yes our clients can claim for medical malpractice but you will certainly need us to help you your Medical Negligence lawyers to give you expert legal advice on Medical Negligence claims.
-As your Medical lawyers we have the expertise and specialise in medical and clinical negligence for our clients.
+Yes, our clients can claim for medical malpractice.
+Still, you will certainly need us to help you with your Medical Negligence lawyers to give you expert legal advice on Medical or hospital Negligence claims.
+As your Medical lawyers, we have the expertise and specialise in clinical and medical negligence for our clients.

-As experienced Dublin solicitors we will spell out what you need to know and the order in which a medical negligence claim will happen as well as the financial risk involved before your Medical negligence claim is settled.
+As experienced Dublin solicitors, we will spell out what you need to know and the order in which a medical negligence claim will happen as well as the financial consequences and risk involved before your Medical negligence claim is settled.

 - Delayed diagnosis services or failure to diagnose at all